 Neurons and other cell types derived from human induced pluripotent stem cells (hiPSC) are useful in vitro tools for studying the mechanisms of neurodegenerative diseases in specific patient populations (e.g. dopaminergic neurons for Parkinson’s disease) offering the possibility for personalized drug screenings.
 Culturing hiPSC is very time intensive and demands trained people to execute complex differentiation protocols, usually limited to low scale production.
 We adapted the feeder-free culture of hiPSC to an automated culture and implemented two neuronal differentiation protocols, a rapid cortical neuron differentiation protocol based on NGN2 over-expression under a tet-on promoter10, 11, and a long-term small molecule-based protocol for generation of midbrain dopaminergic (mDA) neurons13.
 The straightforward transfer and reproducibility of manual culture and differentiation protocols makes the automated culture system very useful.
 Human iPSC cultured in the automated cell culture system showed consistent stem cell morphology and expressed important pluripotency markers, reproducible between independent experiments.
 In addition, the automation of the hiPSC culture protocol favored the culture and expansion of a larger number of cell lines in parallel.
 Automated confluency checks scheduled to be performed overnight saved time leaving the system free during the day for downstream process steps carried out when the user was in the laboratory (e.g., harvesting of cells or manual replating for differentiations).
 On reaching the user-defined confluence threshold, cells are passaged and replated into extracellular matrix-coated plates available on the stacker of the automated cell culture system.
 Each passage round takes about 70 min and generates four 1-well plates from one parent plate, which translates to a capacity of 20 passages in a day.

 The automation of the NGN2 differentiation protocol was done successfully and allowed the generation of a homogeneous population of neuronal cells across different passages and comparable to manual differentiations.
 Moreover, the experimental costs for large-scale screening studies involving multiple cell lines or screening experiments with thousands of test conditions/compounds would be reduced due to rapid differentiations.
-Cost-effective and high-throughput readouts including live cell neurite outgrowth measurements can be easily developed, implemented and used as phenotypic readouts for disease modeling, as shown previously14–16.
-Thus, we further adapted the NGN2 protocol using small molecule derived neural precursor (smNPC) cells that constitutively overexpress GFP.
+Cost-effective and high-throughput readouts including live-cell neurite outgrowth measurements can be easily developed, implemented and used as phenotypic readouts for disease modeling, as shown previously14–16.
+Thus, we further adapted the NGN2 protocol using small molecule derived neural precursor (smNPC) cells that constitutively over-express GFP.
 The smNPC cells offer further advantages including reduced costs with culture media (one third of the cost with iPSC culture) and time required to scale up experiments.
 The cell yields from smNPC are 7 to 10 times higher than that obtained with iPSC.
 The differentiating neurons were successfully monitored and imaged for several days using a fully automated imaging process without the need of manual antibody stainings or chemical labeling, saving costs and time required for manual procedures including the imaging by itself.
 The current imaging of inner 60 wells of a 96-well plate takes around 16 min per plate when 25 fields per well are imaged, which means that the data for an imaging-based screening for 1000 compounds, could be acquired and analyzed in a day.
 In the future, this readout could be used in compound screening studies for the rescue of neurite outgrowth defects.